cryptomator/docs/source/desktop/adding-vaults.rst

     Additionally, we recommend sharing passwords only over a secure channel, like PGP encypted emails, or end-to-end encrypted chat apps.

 .. image:: ../img/desktop/add-vault-3.png
-    :alt: choose a strong password for your Cryptomator vault
+    :alt: Choose a strong password for your Cryptomator vault

 .. warning::

     Nobody except you knows this password, and we also cannot "reset" it for you.
-    Without a vaild password your files can't be decrypted and will become inaccssible.
+    Without a vaild password, your files can't be decrypted and will become inaccessible.
     So, store your password in a secure password manager or just don't forget it.

-    Nevertheless you reset a vault's password by yourself if you have it's *recovery key*.
+    However, you can reset a vault's password by yourself if you have its *recovery key*.

 .. _desktop/adding-vaults/4.-show-recovery-key-(optional-step):